jestjs/jest/docs/en/Configuration.md

 ### `resetMocks` [boolean]
 Default: `false`

 Automatically reset mock state between every test.
 Equivalent to calling `jest.resetAllMocks()` between each test.
+This will lead to any mocks having their fake implementations removed but does not restore their initial implementation.

 ### `resetModules` [boolean]
 Default: `false`